 Tossing and turning can wreak havoc on your hair.
 Use a silk or satin pillowcase or headscarf at night to reduce friction as you sleep.

 Although anyone who wants to have healthy hair should consider using a scarf or pillowcase, those with long hair and curly or coily hair should definitely keep their mane protected at night.
 As you sleep, your head tosses and shifts throughout the night, and hair and hair can get matted and tangled.
-This can then cause breakage when you attempt to comb them out.
-And, just like towels, we tend to use cotton fabrics for bedding, which absorb all those healthy oils.
+This can then cause hair breakage when you attempt to comb them out.
+And, just like towels, we tend to use cotton fabrics for bedding, which absorb all those healthy oils from your hair.